 - Shame layer—a layer of emotional concrete that we can neither see through nor think through.
 It shrouds all our unconscious wounds in emotional fog and represses pain through numbness.

 - Current-life trauma—unique wounds, trauma, coping mechanisms and unprocessed pain from our current life.

-- Generational trauma—unique wounds, trauma, and unprocessed pain inherited from recent ancestors, typically our parents and grandparents.
+- Generational trauma—unique wounds, trauma, and unprocessed pain inherited from recent ancestors, typically our parents and grandparents

-- Mother wound—humanity’s core wound, including the traumatization of everything feminine, that separated us from oneness with nature, with the cosmos, and from healthy emotional and sexual connection—initially from our physical mothers, subsequently from everyone else.
+At the root of ancestral trauma lies the mother wound—humanity’s core wound, including the traumatization of everything feminine, that separated us from oneness with nature, with the cosmos, and from healthy emotional and sexual connection—initially from our physical mothers, subsequently from everyone else.

 Everything outside the conscious mind is walled off by unconscious shame.